 When it comes to the sheer value stakes, Optus-based provider Vaya Mobile

-has a very eye-opening plan at the entry level, for just $16 a month (discounted to $13 for the first three months).
+has a very eye-opening plan at the entry level, for just $16 a month.
 Talk and text is unlimited, but there’s a catch.
-When the included 1GB data allowance runs out, instead of cutting off access to data, you’re automatically billed $10 for every extra gigabyte.
+When the included 1.5GB data allowance runs out, instead of cutting off access to data, you’re automatically billed $10 for every extra gigabyte.
 So while this plan is a real money-saver, you need to be precise on the restrictions you set up to make sure this never happens.
 Just a few bytes over that 1GB limit and you might as well have gone with a slightly more expensive plan from Ovo, amaysim or Boost.

 Over at Telstra, things get more expensive.
 A plan with a decent data inclusion and calls will cost you $40 per month on a 12-month contract.
 But Telstra has a little-known bonus up its sleeve that could possibly sway parents in their direction.
 Called Telstra Mobile Protect, it’s a free service that lets you set up network-level controls on a Telstra mobile service, including prepaid.

 Aside from letting you restrict call and text activity or set time restrictions, it also lets you apply internet filters, block specific sites entirely, and find out which sites your child has been accessing on the service.
 In many ways, it’s similar to what Ovo offers with their Family Zone service.
 But in Telstra’s case it’s running right there at network level, which means all the controls and info are in your Telstra account for you to set up and view online.
 For many, the extra expense might be well worth it.